BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 ####  **BondIssuer** Mechanism Action Space:
 1. Attestation - Dispute Submission

+#### Example:
+UBS Optimus Foundation - foundation linked to a global wealth manager staffed with philanthropy experts.

 ### Role 7
 **Project Administrator** can be assigned by the Project Owner to act on their behalf and run the project.
 In this role the Project Administrator is also responsible for the approval of milestones and settlements of payments.
 A **Bond Administrator** on the other hand is equivalent to the traditional finance role of a fund administrator.
 This agent may be one or more entities or persons, or a system like a governance DAO.
 The role is assigned by the Bond Issuer.
 The Bond Administrator is responsible for authorizing projects for funding, fund disbursements and facilitating settlements.
 They facilitate the governance of the bond.